vladimir-vovk/react-native-swipeable-cards/README.md

 ## Installation

 1. Clone the repo
-2. Change directory to the app `cd swipe`
+2. Change directory to the app: `cd swipe`
-3. Install all dependencies with `yarn install`
+3. Install all dependencies: `yarn install`
-4. Run the app with `yarn start`
+4. Run the app: `yarn start`

 ## Supported Props